 From the thirteenth class day through the deadline to drop a class for academic reasons.
-From the thirteenth class day through the deadline to drop a class for academic reasons.
 From the thirteenth class day through the deadline to drop a class for academic reasons in a long-session semester, and from the fifth through the last class day in a summer term, a student may drop a class only with the approval of his or her dean.
 In some colleges and schools, the approval of the student's advisor is also required.
 If the student is allowed to drop, the class remains on the student's academic record with the symbol Q, which identifies a drop without academic penalty.
 In addition, the student's dean determines whether the student is dropping the class for an academic or a nonacademic reason.
 If the dean determines that the reason is academic, the drop is counted toward the six-drop limit described above.